-If you intend to return to SMU, regardless of whether or not you are required to apply for reinstatement, you are encouraged to notify the appropriate University departments as soon as possible to ensure timely processing of enrollment, financial aid, housing and other documents.
+If you intend to return to SMU, regardless of whether you are required to apply for reinstatement, you are encouraged to notify the appropriate University departments as soon as possible to ensure timely processing of enrollment, financial aid, housing and other documents.

 If you attended any college or university after leaving SMU, you must forward official transcripts from each college or university attended since your last enrollment at SMU.
 If five years or more have elapsed since your last term of enrollment at SMU, you must also forward official transcripts from each college or university attended prior to SMU to the Division of Enrollment Services.

 Transfer courses from another institution

 Once you have matriculated at SMU, you may transfer up to 30 hours to SMU from accredited colleges and universities.
 Any course to be transferred must have the prior approval of the chair of the department and dean of the school at SMU that normally offers the course, the adviser and the student's dean.
 You must obtain these approvals before taking any such courses.